knobik/rpicloud/README.md

 ### Node setup
 Set RPi4 boot order by editing the [eeprom settings](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#raspberry-pi-4-bootloader-configuration).
 Netboot then sd / usb boot order. (i use `BOOT_ORDER=0xf132` which means `netboot -> usb -> sdcard -> restart`, to boot faster you can also set `DHCP_TIMEOUT=5000` and `DHCP_REQ_TIMEOUT=500`).

+This is simplified by a boot order change tool for RPi4 in our software.
+RPi3 and older need to be [hand configured for netboot](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#raspberry-pi-2b-3a-3b-cm-3-3).

 # Development

 ### Requirements